light5551/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/40_localization_system.md

 # Localization System {#part:autolab-localization status=ready}

+Excerpt: The manual to run and the explanation behind the localization system

 <div class='requirements' markdown="1">

-Requires: A fully operational [Duckietown](+opmanual_duckietown#book)
+Requires: A fully operational [Duckietown](+opmanual_duckietown#book) as explained in the previous chapters of this book.

 Results: A working localization system to localize all Autobots inside the Autolab

 Next Steps: The first step is to build the [Watchtowers](#watchtower-hardware)
 </div>

-The localization system is an important part of the Autolab, as it gives the poses of all Autobots in the city to a server.
-In the Autolab, the Autobots are Duckiebots that have been improved to Autolab specifications (see [](#autobot-specs)).

-Note: Watchtowers are an experimental feature of Duckietown, which are currently only used in Autolabs.

 ### Sections {nonumber notoc}